huntdatacenter/docs/docs/administer-science/scientific-access/README.md

 ::: danger Next: Add your first lab user

-It's important that your lab leader order lab access for each scientist (lab user) that will work with the data as soon as you send us the PDF bundle above.
+It's important that your lab leader order lab access for each scientist (lab user) that will work in your lab as soon as you send us the PDF bundle above.
 [Click on this link to get going](/administer-science/service-desk/lab-orders/#add-a-new-lab-user).

 :::